IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Make sure you have both developer accounts mentioned in prerequisites.
 Also make sure you have cloudant and weatherinsights services created as listed in [step 1](#1-create-your-cloudant-database-and-insights-for-weather-service).

 In this scenario, we take the Flightassist which is factored in microservices.
-This step tests the two microservices which are created.
 Since Cloud Foundry apps (warden containers) are not allowed to talk privately, they need to communicate via public route.

 We first push the python microservice.
 ```